 The Office of Contextualized Learning maintains a listing of available internships, ministry opportunities, and supply preaching opportunities through the Contextualized Learning page of the CBTS website.
-For questions or more information, visit the webpage or contact the Director of Contextualized Learning, Dr. Ruth Rosell (ext.
-128).
+For questions or more information, visit the webpage or contact the Director of Contextualized Learning.